 This delightful, terraced cottage, set beside a neat row of houses overlooking the harbour, is ideally located in the heart of the fishing village of the Isle of Whithorn.

-Completely refurbished to provide quality holiday accommodation, this Isle of Whithorn cottage is a wonderful choice for families or friends looking for a quiet coastal break and a chance to explore one of the most varied parts of the country.
+Completely refurbished to provide quality holiday accommodation, this cottage is a wonderful choice for families or friends looking for a quiet coastal break and a chance to explore one of the most varied parts of the country.

-With views across the harbour from the front of the property, this Isle of Whithorn cottage has three bedrooms, with the ground floor bedroom having easy access, and the two upper bay windows offer stunning views of the harbour.
+With views across the harbour from the front of the property, there are three bedrooms, with the ground floor room having easy access, and the two upper bay windows offer stunning views of the harbour.

-The sitting room at this Isle of Whithorn self-catering holiday home looks out over the working harbour, while the kitchen and dining area face the rear garden.
+The sitting room looks out over the working harbour, while the kitchen and dining area face the rear garden.

 From the patio area, steps lead up to the raised garden terrace, which is an ideal place to relax and unwind with a drink and take in the views across to the Lake District mountains.